hass-agent/HASS.Agent-Documentation/docs/getting-started/sensors.md

 <div class="grid cards" markdown>

 - :material-remote-tv: **[Quick Actions]** – Interact with homeassistant entities and scripts from your taskbar or a hotkey!
-- :material-radar: **[Sensors]** – Send data from your computer to homeassistant to create automations!
 - :octicons-git-merge-24: **[Commands]** – Create commands homeassistant can run to do things on your computer!
 - :material-bell-ring: **[Notifications]** – Send notifications from homeassistant, including actions and images!
 - :material-file-cog: **[Other Features]** – For a guide on all the features and config options in HASS.Agent.